Dec 08, 2025

 Surrey is the largest city by land area in Metro Vancouver and the second most populated.
 It attracts residents seeking affordability, transit access, and a wide range of housing options.
 Whether you’re moving to Surrey, BC for work, study, or a fresh start, this guide highlights what everyday life looks like across the city.

-Where Is Surrey, BC?
-Overview & Lifestyle
+Surrey, BC: Overview & Lifestyle

 Surrey sits at the heart of the Greater Vancouver Area, bordered by the Fraser River to the north and the United States to the south.
 Its central location allows for convenient commuting to nearby cities.
 Residents can reach Vancouver, Burnaby, Richmond, Langley, Delta, and White Rock via major highways and SkyTrain service.